vdesabou/kafka-docker-playground-docs/docs/examples.md

 Each example (categorized by difficulty) is composed of:

-* 🔥 A small description of the issue
+* 🔥 A small description of the issue.
-* 🤯 A detailed description with all required information
+* 🤯 A detailed description with all required information.
 * 📍 Series of step to follow.
 An (optional) solution for each step is provided in following step.
 * 🌟 Results with a link to the full reproduction model, which can be executed directly using playground.